History of Australia in Timeline

 1900: Commonwealth of Australia Constitution Act

-January 1901: Federation achieved
+January 1901: Federation of the colonies

-In January 1901, the federation of the colonies was achieved, establishing the Commonwealth of Australia as a nation under the new Australian Constitution.
+In January 1901, the federation of the Australian colonies was achieved, establishing the Commonwealth of Australia as a nation under the new Australian Constitution.

-1901: Strengthening of the White Australia Policy
+1901: Strengthening the White Australia Policy

 1901: Self-governing dominion